ericodle/Open-Danio/README.md

 ### Step 4: Use Open-Danio

-This is a simple project containing only three main tools.
-Those tools are 2D_trajectory_analysis.py, 3D_trajectory_analysis.py, and novel_tank_dive.py, organized in the "src" (source) folder.
+This is a simple project containing only three main modules: 2D_trajectory_analysis.py, 3D_trajectory_analysis.py, and novel_tank_dive.py.
+These modules are organized in the "src" (source) sub-directory.
+There are other directories as well, such as "imgs" (images), "tests", and "notebooks".
+A detailed explaation of these

 ### Step 5: Deactivate the virtual environment